-In 2005 the Japanese Civil Aviation Bureau (JCAB) established the Air Traffic Management Center (ATMC) by recomposing the existing ATFM Center to act as the leading and central function in order to drive forward Japanese Air Traffic Management (ATM).
+3.11 In 2005 the Japanese Civil Aviation Bureau (JCAB) established the Air Traffic Management Centre (ATMC) by recomposing the existing ATFM Centre to act as the leading and central function in order to drive forward Japanese Air Traffic Management (ATM).
 Through this office they are developing and implementing typical ATFM measures such as GDPs with slot swapping capability, re-routing, miles/minutes in trail, and Specifying Calculated Fix Departure Time for Arrival Spacing Program (SCAS).
-The ATMC has implemented CDM practices through twice yearly stakeholder meetings and making available dynamic capacity changes every hour using webbased information sharing.
+The ATMC has implemented CDM practices through twice-yearly stakeholder meetings and making available dynamic capacity changes every hour using webbased information sharing.

-4. Proposed Concept - Regional ATFM
+4. Concept - Regional ATFM

-- 4.1 The regional concept was developed specifically for ANSPs in the Asia Pacific region, but could also be implemented in other regions.
-The Asia/Pacific region is comprised of independent ANSPs, each with ATM authority for their respective FIR and no overarching authority for the entire region such as EUROCONTROL in Europe.
-The ATFM Concept for the Asia/Pacific Region is based on a model of distributed authority throughout the region.
-Each individual ANSP will be responsible for issuing TMIs to balance demand with capacity for airports and airspace within their FIR.
+- The regional concept was developed specifically for ANSPs in the MID Region based on APAC experience and could also be implemented in other regions.
+The MID Region is comprised of independent ANSPs, each managing traffic in their respective FIR with no overarching authority for the entire Region such as EUROCONTROL in Europe.
+The ATFM Concept for the MID Region is based on a model of distributed authority throughout the Region.
+Each individual ANSP will be responsible for issuing ATFM Measures to balance demand with capacity for airports and airspace within their FIR.
 Aircraft Operators will adhere to the ATFM policies, rules, and guidelines as defined by the ANSP.
 Other stakeholders support each ANSP's ATFM measures as further described in this CONOPS. - 4.2 The Concept is described from the perspective of a single ANSP managing the flow of traffic to their arrival airports.
 These individual ATFM systems will communicate to ATFM systems in other ANSPs, providing the stakeholders with network-wide information.